ni/nimble/packages/nimble-components/src/table/specs/README.md

 -   Sorting
     -   Define the table-level API for setting sorting
     -   Define events raised when sorting changes
-    -   Describe how sorting should with with hierarchical data
+    -   Describe how sorting should with with hierarchical and/or grouped data
+-   Hierarchy
+    -   Define how hierarchy will be represented in the data
+        -   Attribute on table to represent parentId?
+    -   Define event/property APIs needed for dealing with lazily-loaded hierarchical data (possibly out of scope of initial release)
+    -   Describe the UI representation of hierarchical data (there should be a design doc to reference)
 -   Action Menu
     -   Define how the action menu gets associated with a particular column
     -   Define the table-level(column-level?)
 API(s) for applying an action menu to the table (slot, properties, etc...)